Original intended pairing with motor SEXTANS

 1979 Out of service and advertised for sale initially as a trip boat, and later as a bare bull, by ME Braine Boatbuilders on behalf of SUCS

-Subsequently the sections were reunited and is currently being restored as a full-length butty
+2022 The sections were reunited and restored as a full-length butty

 Note: SCALES is often stated as being the original identity of Wyvern Shipping Co’s ELIZABETH.
 This is the result of ELIZABETH having been bought from British Waterways as an unnamed butty, and SCALES was thought to be the likely original name.
 However, it has subsequently been demonstrated that ELIZABETH was, in fact, originally TRIAGULUM.